 Northeastern B.C. towns see Montney natural gas drilling recovery

-Increasingly empty industrial yards around the northeastern B.C. city of Fort St. John are a welcome sign for Jennifer Moore.
-Moore, a regional economic development officer, says the return of parked natural gas drilling rigs and related equipment to the field shows that a recovery is underway for one of Canada's biggest new energy plays.
+A natural gas site is shown in the B.C.
+North Peace region in this undated handout photo.
+Increasingly empty industrial yards near the northeastern B.C. city of Fort St. John are a welcome sign for Jennifer Moore.

 Add your comments below